saltkid/bagman/README.md

         -- you can pass in directories as a string (must be absolute path), "/abs/path/to/dir",

-        -- or you can pass it in as a table where you can define a custom horizontal_align and/or -- vertical_align for images under that directory.
+        -- or you can pass it in as a table where you can define options for -- images under that directory.
         {
             path = os.getenv("HOME") .. "/path/to/home/subdir",
             vertical_align = "Top", -- default: "Middle"